librecores/librecores-web/site/sitecontent/about.md

 ### How does LibreCores relate to OpenCores?
 LibreCores advances the idea of OpenCores.org to give the community a place to share projects, ideas, and knowledge in the area of free and open source digital hardware design.

-As heavy users of OpenCores, we (the FOSSi Foundation) tried everything in our power to evolve the concept together with the owners of OpenCores.
-Unfortunately, to this day, we were not yet able to achieve this goal.
-Therefore, we decided to give it a real fresh start under the LibreCores brand.
+As heavy users of OpenCores, we (the FOSSi Foundation) tried everything in our power to evolve the concept together with the owners of OpenCores before we started LibreCores.
+Unfortunately, we were not able to achieve this goal at this time and decided to give it a real fresh start under the LibreCores brand.
+OpenCores has since then found a new home and we are happy that we have open, fruitful interaction with the new owners at [OliScience](https://oliscience.nl/).

 ### <a class="anchor" name="roadmap"></a> What are the future plans for LibreCores?